-From Getting Cozy at Coachella to Expecting a Baby Together: Inside Kylie Jenner & Travis Scott's Whirlwind Romance
+From Welcoming a Baby Together to Their Joint GQ Cover: Inside Kylie Jenner & Travis Scott's Whirlwind Romance

 MATCHING RINGS — JUNE 2017

 First matching tattoos, now this?!
-Jenner and Scott seem quite determined to make their love known, and their latest romantic display comes in the form of matching rings.
+Jenner and Scott seemed quite determined to make their love known, and their latest romantic display came in the form of matching rings.
 The Keeping Up with the Kardashians star and the rapper were spotted out in Los Angeles, both wearing sparkling bands on their ring fingers.

+RELATED: Is This When Travis Scott Found Out Kylie Jenner Was Pregnant with His Child?

 BIRTHDAY BLING — AUGUST 2017